 Student loan debt is at an all-time high and only continues to grow.
 It’s a sobering fact, especially considering that most students headed to college need some kind of financial assistance.
 The good news is you decrease your chance of taking on crippling debt or defaulting when you keep yourself informed about the ins and outs of student loans.

 Due to the high cost of college tuition many families are unable to pay for college with savings alone.
 Traditionally, student loans have provided an important avenue in allowing students to be able to go to college.
 Even though paying for school may seem like a daunting task, there are several steps you can take to find financing:

 - Talk to your school’s financial aid office.
 Employees at financial aid offices are trained to help people find financing for school and have dealt with many others in the same situation as you.
-Ask them what lenders still offer student loans and what your other options for funding are.
+Ask them what options are available for your financial circumstances.

 - Look for scholarships and grants.
 It is a good idea to look for scholarships and grants regardless of how easy it is for you to find student loans.
 Why borrow when you do not need to?
 High school guidance counselors and college financial aid offices usually have information on available scholarships and grants.
 Information is also available at www.finaid.org.

 - Consider a home equity line of credit or loan.
 For parents with a significant amount of equity in their homes this may be a good way to help finance college.
 Interest rates are usually fairly low, and the interest is tax deductible as well.
 However, it is important for those considering this option to remember that home equity lines and loans are secured debt.
 You could lose your home if you do not make payments.

 - Stay informed.
 It seems that the laws surrounding student loans change every few years.
 Watching or reading relevant stories in the media will help you to be better aware of what your options are and what new opportunities are created.